DeJayDev/speedboat/README.md

 # Speedboat

 Speedboat is a fork of rowboat: A Discord bot focused on being a highly powerful and configurable moderation and utilitarian bot for Discord.
 Speedboat is complete with user infractions, filtering, a web panel with advanced access and the ability to request custom analytics for your servers.
-Speedboat aims to eventually become a plug and play replacement for public moderation bots with a load that sacrifies speed and efficiency.
+Speedboat aims to eventually become a plug and play replacement for public moderation bots under such a load that speed and efficiency start to fall off.
 Speedboat's configuration is built to feel and behave similarly to [AutoModerator](https://github.com/Deimos/AutoModerator) for reddit.

 ###### Main Discord